rahulearn2019/msvsdpim/week6/readme.md

 ![Screenshot from 2023-03-21 22-39-11](https://user-images.githubusercontent.com/50217106/226687952-974a0516-800e-404c-b8ae-49ef8bd36dfa.png)

 Now a shell is opened in the avsd4bituc directory in generators and to generate verilog the corresponding code defined in top level makefile is used.
-In my case - make sky130hds_auc_verlog
+In my case - "make sky130hd_auc_verlog"

 The following error comes when trying to genrate verilog